Intrepid Psychological Services, LLC

 Insurance and the basics of superbills:

-However, don’t let this stop you!
+If you have insurance other than Blue Cross Blue Shield, don’t let this stop you!
 Many insurance plans DO allow for out-of-network benefits and will reimburse for seeing out-of-network providers.
 The tradeoff is usually a higher deductible and paying a higher percentage of the amount due out of pocket.

-If you want to use your insurance, I will still collect payment on the day of service but will provide you with an invoice (“superbill”) to submit to your insurance company.
+If you want to use an alternate insurance, I will still collect payment on the day of service but will provide you with an invoice (“superbill”) to submit to your insurance company.
 This can usually be done online, and you will receive their reimbursement directly.
 You are responsible for paying any bill not covered by your insurance plan.

 Everyone’s plans are different.
 Before starting, you will need to check with your insurance provider to confirm what out-of-network coverage you have for mental healthcare.
 Here are some questions to ask your insurer: